inQWIRE/SQIR/README.md

   * OCaml version 4.08.1
   * Coq version 8.10.1

 Run `make` to compile the core files of SQIR, `make optimizer` to compile proofs about the circuit optimizer, and `make examples` to compile proofs of correctness for small quantum programs.
 Use `make all` to compile everything.
 The development has been tested with Coq version 8.10.1 and OCaml version 4.08.1 on a MacBook Pro.
-Our proofs are resource intensive, so expect `make all` to take around an hour and a half.
+Our proofs are resource intensive, so expect `make all` to take around an hour.
 We have experienced memory errors on some Linux machines, we are working to resolve this.

 ## SQIR Directory Contents